2394425147/LC_BetterMonitor/README.md

 ## Tweaks

 - Change scrap icon by value
+- Change compass location on monitor

 ## Planned

-- Change compass location on monitor
-- Change compass direction in buildings
+- Always show compass when player has a walkie-talkie
 - ...